RoyManor1/shopify-dashboard/README.md

 Ranks the most common technologies in Shopify stacks — including payment processors, analytics, and CDNs.

-⚙️ Cloudflare and Shop Pay are among the most widely adopted tools.

 ![Top 10 Technologies](Top10Technologies.png)

 ---

-## 🧪 Tools Used
+## 🧰 Tools Used

+- **SQL** – Used to clean, filter, and structure the raw dataset prior to analysis
 - **Python 3**
 - **Pandas**, **Matplotlib**, **Seaborn**, **MoreThemes**
-- Dataset: Publicly available scraped data from StoreLeads.io
+- Dataset: Proprietary data scraped from StoreLeads.io (not publicly available)

 ---

-   pip install pandas matplotlib seaborn morethemes